Girls walk to Soho, less than two miles down Grand St. Katya has the street map of Manhattan in her head.

 Katja calls Ellen, "You remember story?"

-Ellen, "Yeah, we went to Phoenix to hang out and see what's what.
+Ellen, "Yeah, we went to Phoenix to hang out and see what's what, decided against opening a store.
 I found a place to get take out, right now I'm restocking Russian Standard and a few bottles of wine."

 Katja clicks off.